snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ![Chifforobe from West Elm](../assets/img/kidbedroom-chifforobe.jpg){: .mx-auto.d-block :}
 *This one is from West Elm and [way out of budget](https://www.westelm.com/products/mid-century-chifforobe-h1144/).*

-His clothes were previously stored in labeled
-[Ikea Trofast bins](https://www.ikea.com/us/en/p/trofast-storage-combination-with-boxes-white-white-s29228470/),
-which were
-intuitive for him to use and fantastic for promoting independence. :shirt: :jeans:
+Our son's clothes were previously stored in labeled [Ikea Trofast bins](https://www.ikea.com/us/en/p/trofast-storage-combination-with-boxes-white-white-s29228470/), which were intuitive for him to use and fantastic for promoting independence. :shirt: :jeans: